Video Multimethod Assessment Fusion: Original version

-Anti-noise signal-to-noise ratio (AN-SNR) was used in earlier versions of VMAF as a quality metric but was subsequently abandoned.
+Anti-noise signal-to-noise ratio (AN-SNR) was used in even earlier versions of VMAF as a quality metric but was subsequently abandoned.

 Performance

 An early version of VMAF has been shown to outperform other image and video quality metrics such as SSIM, PSNR-HVS and VQM-VFD on three of four datasets in terms of prediction accuracy, when compared to subjective ratings.
 Its performance has also been analyzed in another paper, which found that VMAF did not perform better than SSIM and MS-SSIM on a video dataset.
 In 2017, engineers from RealNetworks reported good reproducibility of Netflix' performance findings.
 In MSU video quality metrics benchmark, where its various versions (including VMAF NEG) were tested, VMAF outperformed all other metrics on all compression standards (H.265, VP9, AV1, VVC).

 VMAF scores can be artificially increased without improving perceived quality by applying various operations before or after distorting the video, sometimes without impacting the popular PSNR metric.